MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Remove-AzureRmHDInsightPersistedScriptAction.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmHDInsightPersistedScriptAction** cmdlet removes a persisted script action from the specified azure_2 HDInsight cluster's list of persisted script actions.
+The **Remove-AzureRmHDInsightPersistedScriptAction** cmdlet removes a persisted script action from the specified Azure HDInsight cluster's list of persisted script actions.
 The removed script will no longer be executed when the cluster is scaled up.

 ## EXAMPLES